 But HDR, or High Dynamic Range, photography is coming back.
-If you’ve used any of the major phones over the last 4 years, they’ve got HDR baked into their cameras.
+If you’ve used any of the major phones over the last 4 years, they’re all using HDR automatically.
 When you take a photo with Instagram to make a story, it automatically applies some form of HDR processing on every photo you take.
 It’s used by architecture photographers, product photographers, astrophotographers, and even fine art landscape photographers.

 Have you ever photographed an out-of-this-world sunset?
 The kind flush with red and purple skies, cotton candy clouds, and a brilliant shade of yellow crossing the landscape?
 Then you look at the photographs afterwards, and they’re kind of okay, but the sky colors aren’t popping the way they do in other photos — or if they are, the rest of the image is completely black.

-You did everything you knew how to do.
+You did everything you knew to do.
 Like making sure the exposure was correct on the histogram, setting the camera up on a tripod so you could keep ISO down, and using a cable release so you don’t introduce camera shake.

 As well, it helps capture more colors than a single image ever could.
 Most cameras can only take 8-bit images with just 256 colors.
 (That’s 2^8 for the nerds in the room).
 But High Dynamic Range images are essentially 32-bit images, holding more than 4 billion colors!

 The process works by combining multiple photos taken at different exposure values to capture the entire range of detail in the scene.
 This works especially well at sunsets and sunrises when you truly need to capture everything to make a great photograph.